 We all know that working overseas is not permanent.
 It is for this reason that we strive hard to save up and invest for our pension when we hit retiring age.
 And to help OFWs keep their contributions updated even as they are working overseas, the Social Security System (SSS) has devised an easier method for our kababayans to get their Payment Reference Number (PRN) even when they are abroad.

 Earlier this year, the state-owned pension fund has employed the use of PRNs for every individual member contribution to effectively track payments into the system.
-With this system upgrade, member contributions are now updated and posted in real-time, as shared in a report by Gulf News.
+With this system upgrade, member contributions are now updated and posted in real-time.

 In this post, we will walk you through on how to generate a PRN for each of your member contributions: